aspose-cells/Aspose-Cells-Tutorials/cells/indonesian/java/spreadsheet-automation/excel-automation-with-java/_index.md

 	Absolutely!
 Aspose.Cells can be used in server-side applications for batch processing.

-###  Apakah Aspose.Cells cocok untuk kumpulan data besar?
+###  Alkalmas az Aspose.Cells nagy adathalmazokhoz?

 	Yes, it's optimized for handling large Excel files efficiently.